jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![WW2 Broke Barriers](https://techvolution.io/content/images/2020/04/ww2-shipyard.jpg)

 _This photo was taken in 1943 in Pascagoula Mississipi.
 While most German and Japanese women were prohibited from working, America was adapting away from old traditions.
-Its no surprise which philosophy won.
+It's no surprise which philosophy won.
 Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)_

 ## Click